Basics Marketing Communications & Fundamentals Every Business Should be Using

 - Test your digital marketing mix.
 Ask customer-focused questions:

-- Review your marketing plans.
-Adjust each of the elements to cater to the user, market, and business needs.
-This will require constant updating and tweaking.
-Ask yourself “why” and “what if” questions too, to challenge your marketing strategy.
+- Review your marketing plans & adjust each of the elements to cater to your user, market, and business needs.